michaelAnderson10/MikeInventory/README.md

 The app was built with the .NET 6.0 Framework.

 Features
+SCRUD Operation: Scrud operation can be performed on the components.

 MVVM Design Pattern: The application follows the MVVM design pattern, separating concerns between the Model, View, and ViewModel components.
 This allows for better code organization, maintainability, and testability.

 Entity Framework Core: Entity Framework Core is used for data access and database management.
 It provides an ORM (Object-Relational Mapping) approach to interact with the underlying database, making it easier to perform CRUD operations and manage entities.